Jump to:

 Available or current treatment guidelines

-Treatments were revolutionized by Ponseti at the University of Iowa in 1948.
+Historically, management of clubfoot has fluctuated between conservative and surgical treatment.
+In 1948, treatment of clubfoot was revolutionized by Ignacio Ponseti at the University of Iowa.
 His treatment method was initially published in 1963 but not widely utilized until the 1990s.
-It establishes the most widely practiced treatment method and has significantly reduced the need for major foot surgery1,10,11.
-Studies reveal a correction rate of near 95% in idiopathic clubfoot1.
+It establishes the most widely practiced treatment method for clubfoot regardless of etiology (idiopathic and non-idiopathic) and has significantly reduced the need for major foot surgery.1,5,6 Studies reveal a correction rate of near 95% in idiopathic clubfoot.1

 At different disease stages

-The aim of treatment is to establish a supple, anatomically aligned foot capable of functioning without causing pain, skin lesions or disability.
+The goal of treatment is to establish a supple, anatomically aligned foot capable of functioning without causing pain, skin lesions, or disability.

-Initial treatments are conservative and involve variations of stretching, splinting, and casting1,2,12.
-These take advantage of the pliability of an infant’s foot and gradually elongate the soft tissue and increase sarcomere length and number.
-Up to 37% of cases can relapse within two years, and this is noted mostly with non-compliance and/or progression of neuromuscular disease1,10.
+Initial treatments are conservative and involve variations of stretching, splinting, and casting.1,5,6 These take advantage of the pliability of an infant’s foot to gradually elongate the soft tissue and increase sarcomere length and number.
+Up to 37% of cases can relapse within two years, and this is noted mostly with non-compliance of splinting and stretching and/or progression of neuromuscular disease.1,5

-A. The Ponseti Method is the treatment of choice today2,10-12.
+The Ponseti method is the treatment of choice today1,5,6,11

-2. Patient is transitioned to a daytime AFO and a “boots and bar” brace during sleep for four years.
+- Patient is transitioned to a daytime AFO and a “boots and bar” foot abduction brace during sleep for four years.

-C. The Kite Method differs subtly from Ponseti and entails:
+The Kite method differs subtly from Ponseti and entails

 Achilles tenotomy is required in up to 90% of patients following casting.
-The patient’s age helps determine surgery technique3:
+The patient’s age helps determine surgery technique.5

 > 1 year old – open procedure/general anesthesia typically used.